menu

 Overview

 Mokane is a tiny city located in the state of Missouri.
 With a population of 187 people and just one neighborhood, Mokane is the 513th largest community in Missouri.
-Much of the housing stock in Mokane was built prior to World War II, making it one of the older and more historic cities in the country.
+Mokane has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Mokane real estate is some of the most expensive in Missouri, although Mokane house values don't compare to the most expensive real estate in the U.S.